datumorphism/datumorphism.github.io/content/wiki/dynamical-system/finite-element-method.md

 ### Strong Form and Weak Form of PDE

-Strong form of differential equations is basically the original form we write down.
-Strong form requires each term to be well defined at each point.
-However, we can derive a weak form that require each part to be well defined through the whole domain only, which is a relaxed requirement.
+The strong form of differential equations is the original form we write down.
+The strong form requires each term to be well defined at each point.
+However, we can derive a weak form that requires each part to be well defined through the whole domain only, which is a relaxed requirement.

 ## Galerkin Method

-Suppose we need to find the solution to equation
+Suppose we need to find the solution to the equation

 $$
 \mathcal L_{x} \psi(x) = f(x).